LinuxWizardry

 SHOW DATABASE database_name;

-To create a new database rocky
+To create a new database rocky, run this query.

 CREATE DATABASE rocky;